Activities, Research, and Education

 The Oral History Project documents the experiences of women who have been connected with the Boston University School of Theology and/or the United Methodist Church in the New England area.
 Ten oral histories, recorded on tape with transcriptions, are stored in the School of Theology library for public access.
 The project has held training events and will continue to provide resources and develop skills to unearth, preserve, and proclaim the histories of women in mission and ministry.

 Each year, a woman doctoral candidate at the School of Theology is designated a Shaw Scholar.
-The current Shaw Scholar is the Rev. Laurel Scott, who is working on the Women in Immigrant Churches study.
+The current Shaw Scholar is currently working on a Women’s Leadership Study.
 The Scholar’s role is to conduct research that relates to the goals of the Shaw Center and to participate in Shaw Center programs.
-Two recent examples of the work of Shaw Scholars are the Clergywomen’s Retention Study conducted by Beth Collier, and the co-leadership of the Rev. June Goudy at the AHSC’s 1994 Women and the Word.
+Two recent examples of the work of Shaw Scholars are the Clergywomen’s Retention Study conducted by Beth Collier, and the co-leadership of the Rev. June Goudy at the AHSC’s 1994 Women and the Word, as well as the Women in immigrant churches study with the previous scholar, Laurel Scott.

 Women’s Study Series